 The Argument of Physics III.1–2

-Let us recap the reasons why a second stage of argument is required to establish the existence of change, and then outline how the second stage works.
+Let me recap the reasons why a second stage of argument is required to establish the existence of change, and then outline how the second stage works.
 The importance of change to physics and ontology was well established in Phys.
-I−II, which argued that being is multiple, and nature is an internal source of change (Phys.
+I−II, which argued that being is multiple, and that nature is an internal source of change (Phys.
 II.1 192b22–24).
 But what change itself is went unexamined.
 Aristotle says as much when he turns to the subject of change in the first lines of Phys.
 III (Phys.
 III.1 200b12–15).
-Through the analysis of change itself, we are meant, implicitly, to find what it is to be a source of change, and thereby understand the kind of source that Aristotle calls a nature.
+Through the analysis of change itself, we are meant, implicitly, to find what it is to be a source of change, and thereby to understand the kind of source that Aristotle calls a nature.

 Whether change exists could not have been resolved in Phys.
-I or II because the terms that Aristotle distinguished there presupposed change and described only the predicates or categorical beings involved.
+I or II because the terms that Aristotle distinguished there presupposed change and described only the predicates and other categorical beings involved.
 Change still lacked a definition.
-Without knowing what it is, no demonstration was possible.
-Aristotle pointed to this argument in Phys.
+Without knowing what it was, no demonstration was possible.
+Aristotle pointed to a further argument in Phys.
 I.8 when, after finding his way out of the argument against the existence of change, he noted that there was more to say: “That is one way of handling the matter [i.e., the existence of change]; another is to point out that the same things [i.e., underlying material and form] may be spoken of either as potential or as at-work.
 That, however, is dealt with in greater detail elsewhere” (Phys.
 I.8 191b27–29).1 Aristotle recalls this promissory note in Phys.
-III.1 by distinguishing between two of the four primary senses of being, namely the categorical and the dynamic-energetic (Phys.
+III.1 in distinguishing between two of the four primary senses of being, namely the categorical and the dynamic-energetic (Phys.
 III.1 200b26–27).
-The definition of change that follows makes use of the concepts of potency and complete activity (entelecheia) (Phys.
+The definition of change that follows makes use of the concepts of potency and complete being (entelecheia) (Phys.
 III.1 201a9–11).
 Moreover, he concludes his explanation of the definition with the claim that although change is difficult to see, it does in fact admit of being (Phys.
 III.2 202a3–4).
 I take the bulk of Physics III.1, therefore, to be the second stage of the argument for the existence of change.
 Because it is a single argument, this chapter will present and analyze its stages step by step.